zio/zio/docs/reference/core/runtime.md

 - **Local Runtimes** are used during the execution of the ZIO application.
 They are local to a specific region of the code.
 Assume that in the middle of a ZIO application, we want to import an effectful or side-effecting application with a specific runtime.

 ZLayer provides a consistent way to customize and configure runtimes.
-A configuration workflow can be pure, effectful, or resourceful.
-So even runtime configuration can be done using ZIO workflows, e.g. reading configuration from a file, or a database.
+Using layers to customize the runtime, enables us to use ZIO workflows.
+So a configuration workflow can be pure, effectful, or resourceful.
+Assume we want to read some configuration information from a file or a database to customize the runtime.

 In most cases, it is sufficient to customize application runtime using the `bootstrap` layer or providing a custom configuration directly to our application: